✦ Scandinavian-inspired design, curated for modern living

 basement dehumidifier for large rooms

-With Energy Star 2026 efficiency and 115-pint capacity, Gasbye tackles damp basements and large rooms fast.
-You can remove up to 115 pints a day in humid conditions, and it still delivers strong output in cooler spaces.
-Its quiet 45dB operation won’t interrupt TV time or conversation.
+With Energy Star-focused efficiency and 115-pint capacity, Gasbye tackles damp basements and large rooms fast.
+You can remove up to 115 pints a day in humid conditions, and it is positioned for strong output in cooler spaces.
+Its quiet 45dB operation is useful if your basement doubles as a TV room, office, gym, or workshop.
 You get a 1.7-gallon tank, plus a 5-foot hose and garden hose adapter for continuous drainage.
 Smart controls shut it off at your target and restart it as humidity changes.
-If issues come up, U.S. support responds quickly.
+If issues come up, U.S. support is listed as part of the product support experience.

 Best For: Homeowners with basements, garages, or large rooms who want a high-capacity, energy-efficient dehumidifier with quiet operation and flexible drainage options.